helium/HIP/0000-template.md

 ## Motivation

-Why are we doing this?
-What use cases does it support?
-What problems does it solve?
-What is the expected outcome?
+- Why are we doing this?
+- What use cases does it support?
+- What problems does it solve?
+- What is the expected outcome?

 ## Stakeholders

 - Who is affected by this HIP?
-A stakeholder is any individual, group, or party that has an interest in an organization and the outcomes of its actions.
+A stakeholder is any individual, group, or party such as network users, Hotspot hosts, or token holders.
 - How are we soliciting feedback on this HIP from these stakeholders?
-Note that they may not be watching the HIPs repository or even aren't directly active in the Helium Community Slack channels.
+Note that they may not be watching the HIP repository or even directly active in the Helium Community chat channels.

 ## Detailed Explanation

 - Introduce and explain new concepts.
 - It should be reasonably clear how the proposal would be implemented.
 - Provide representative examples that show how this proposal would be commonly used.
 - Corner cases should be dissected by example.

 ## Drawbacks